German cabinet approves plans to boost mid-term spending

 For 2016, the government expects to increase spending by 3.3 percent to 312.5 billion euros, with this figure set to grow to 334.0 billion euros by 2019.
 Tax revenues are expected to rise over the same period, so the government does not foresee the need to issue any new debt.

 Alongside investment in infrastructure and internet expansion, the government plans to raise its spending on foreign aid and has budgeted 8.3 billion euros for this in the period 2016-2019.
-It will also provide extra funds for defense to modernise the army as global instability grows.
-[ID:nL6N0WJ3LO]
+It will also provide extra funds for defence to modernise the army as global instability grows.

 (Reporting by Caroline Copley and Matthias Sobolewski; Additional reporting by Gernot Heller; Editing by Michael Nienaber and Crispian Balmer)